Option 1: Install a new Microsoft Dynamics CRM Server 2013 deployment

 Performing SQL Server Setup.
 After the necessary information is entered, the Setup program installs a new instance of SQL Server on the local disk of each node in the cluster and installs the system databases on the shared disk that is specified as part of the cluster configuration.
 The SQL Server program files are installed on each cluster node.
 During the cluster configuration, a virtual server is created.

-For more information about SQL Server failover clustering, see High Availability with SQL Server R2.
+For more information about Microsoft SQL Server 2008 R2 failover clustering, see High Availability with SQL Server R2.

-Install Microsoft Dynamics CRM Server 2011 by using the procedures in the previous section and perform the following tasks during Setup:
+Install Microsoft Dynamics CRM Server 2013 by using the appropriate procedure in the previous section.
+Microsoft Dynamics CRM Server 2013 installation

 On the Select SQL Server page, type the virtual server name that you specified when you created the SQL Server cluster.